 As described in detail in [82], MonB5G aims to design a novel framework for accommodating the provisioning, deployment, and lifecycle management (LCM) of large numbers of network slices, in alignment with the vision of 5G and beyond.
+The MonB5G consortium consists of 11 partners, with no partner in common with Charity.
 For achieving a high level of efficiency and scalability, it adopts the MAPE (Monitor-Analyse-Plan-Execute) paradigm and relies on distributed closed feedback loops, facilitated by Al-driven operations, and that is to ensure a certain degree of autonomic network operation.
 Such an approach facilitates local data processing, and consequently allows rapid data-driven decisions which are crucial for handling time-critical issues.
 Network components become much more scalable and agile, since they are now operating without the overhead of transferring large datasets of information, thus reducing the delay, and optimizing the usage of valuable system resources.

 The AI-based MAPE management loops are implemented using four components, namely: The Monitoring System (MS), Analytics Engine (AE), Decision Engine (DE) and the actuation functions (ACT).
-The AEs and DEs leverage modern distributed AI (DAI) techniques, including federated learning and multi-agent deep reinforcement learning, to empower autonomous distributed slice LCM capabilities.
+The aEs and dEs leverage modern distributed AI (DAI) techniques, including federated learning and multi-agent deep reinforcement learning, to empower autonomous distributed slice LCM capabilities.
 The DAI techniques allow distributed learning and decision making while sharing the learned knowledge between agents, hence significantly reducing the learning overheads while increasing the accuracy.